 Sharon Fairley is a graduate of the University of Chicago Law School and has taught at the Law School since 2015.
 She became a Professor from Practice in 2019.
 Sharon's teaching responsibilities include criminal procedure, policing, and federal criminal law.

 Before joining the Law School, Sharon spent eight years as a federal prosecutor with the United States Attorney’s Office for the Northern District of Illinois, investigating and trying criminal cases involving illegal firearms possession, narcotics conspiracy, bank robbery/murder, murder for hire and economic espionage, among other criminal acts.
-Sharon also served as the First Deputy Inspector General and General Counsel for the City of Chicago Office of the Inspector General.
-In December 2015, following the controversial officer-involved shooting death of Laquan McDonald, Sharon was appointed to serve as the Chief Administrator of the Independent Police Review Authority, the agency responsible for police misconduct investigations.
-Sharon was also responsible for creating and building Chicago's new Civilian Office of Police Accountability.
+She also served as the First Deputy Inspector General and General Counsel for the City of Chicago Office of the Inspector General.
+In December 2015, following the controversial officer-involved shooting death of Laquan McDonald, Fairley was appointed to serve as the Chief Administrator of the Independent Police Review Authority, the agency responsible for police misconduct investigations.
+Sharon was also responsible for creating and building Chicago's Civilian Office of Police Accountability.

-Sharon's academic research and writing focuses on criminal justice reform with an emphasis on police accountability.
+Professor Fairley's academic research and writing focuses on criminal justice reform with an emphasis on police accountability.

 She graduated magna cum laude from Princeton University with a BS degree in Mechanical and Aerospace Engineering and also holds an MBA in Marketing from The Wharton School of the University of Pennsylvania.